 Playing-related injuries are rampant in the classical music world.
 If you’re a performer and have never dealt with one, you’re an exception to the rule.
-Surveys of classical musicians typically come back with numbers like 50-80% having dealt with a playing-related injury at some point in their lives.
-When I’ve written and talked about my past injury, other pianists have come out of the woodwork asking for advice on how to deal with their own.
+Surveys of classical musicians typically come back with numbers like 50-80% having dealt with playing-related pain or injuries.
+When I’ve written and talked about my injury experience, other pianists have come out of the woodwork asking for advice on how to deal with their own.

-My problems began about midway through my undergraduate degree when I started feeling pain in my right forearm.
-Not long afterward similar pain showed up in the left, then tingling sensations, weakness, and areas of numbness in both arms.
+My problems began midway through my undergraduate degree when I started feeling pain in my right forearm.
+Not long afterward similar pain showed up in the left, then tingling, weakness, and areas of numbness in both arms.

 When a musician gets injured, it presents an existential threat.
-Your whole life plan comes into question because it all depends on being able to play your instrument really, really well.
+Your whole life plan comes into question because everything depends on being able to play your instrument really, really well.
 As if that wasn’t hard enough when your body was fully cooperating…

 The stress of an injury is compounded by the pressure of maintaining a professional reputation.
 As a performer, you try to project an image of someone who dependably gives stellar performances; that’s how you get booked to play.
-Being injured makes you look less dependable so musicians don’t often talk openly about it.
-As a result, those suffering from injuries don’t know how many of their peers are in the same boat and they feel more isolated than they actually are.
+Being injured makes you look less dependable, so musicians don’t usually talk openly about it.
+As a result, those suffering from injuries don’t know how many others are in the same boat and they feel more isolated than they actually are.

-On top of all that stress it’s hard to figure out what to do.
-Outside the music world, a standard medical approach to a repetitive strain injury is to rest for a while, seek treatment to aid in the recovery (physiotherapy, massage, etc.), then do less of the activity that caused the injury.
+On top of all the stress, it’s hard to figure out what to do.
+The standard medical approach to a repetitive strain injury is to rest for a while, seek physical treatment (massage, physiotherapy, etc.), then do less of the activity that caused the injury.
 For a musician this is not much of a solution.

 In order to truly recover, the post-injury conditions must be different from the conditions that led to the injury.
 You have to figure out what needs to change and change it.
 For me, that process became a deep examination of many aspects of my life, and it took a while to find the right path.
-Looking back, here are the best pieces of advice I have to offer an injured musician.
+Looking back, here are the best pieces of advice I have to offer.

 Play the long game

-By the time injury symptoms show up, there is probably already a long backstory.
-An imbalance of some kind has likely been present over a period of months, years, or even decades.
+By the time injury symptoms show up, there has probably been an imbalance of some kind present over a period of months, years, or even decades.
 The body keeps it together for as long as possible despite the unfavourable conditions, but when it can no longer handle those conditions it breaks down and demands your attention.

-If the development of an injury is gradual, the recovery will be the same.
+If the development of an injury is gradual, the recovery will likely be the same.
 This is not convenient when there are performances coming up, but you may have to take a hit in the short term and be patient.
-Frame the injury as a challenge and an opportunity to learn, which will make you a better musician in the long run.
+Frame the injury as a challenge and an opportunity to learn, which will make you a better musician and a healthier person in the long run.

 Fix your technique

-First, a bit of perspective.
-Playing the piano, violin, or most any other classical instrument, is not a particularly natural thing to do with a human body.
-We are designed to walk, run, jump, climb, build things with our hands and dance around the fire, not to repeat incredibly complex and precise movements for long hours in a relatively fixed position.
-It’s not surprising our bodies have trouble dealing with this kind of treatment.
+First a bit of perspective.
+Playing the piano, violin, or most any classical instrument, is not a particularly natural thing to do with a human body.
+We are designed to walk, run, jump, climb, build things with our hands and dance around the fire, not to repeat incredibly complex movements for long hours in a relatively fixed position.
+It’s not surprising that our bodies have trouble dealing with this kind of treatment.